after-ephemera/azjkjensen.github.io/_posts/2022-02-18-what-meta-does-to-retain-me.md

 It's not cool to work at Meta anymore?
 The systems I work on impact real people.
 I get to work on hard problems.
 That's cool enough for me.

 Other opportunities could probably pay me more, especially in today's job market.
-But things like the IVF benefit and the mission-focused and bottom-up driven culture combined with the balance I have found between my life at home and my life at work is hard to match.
+But things like the IVF benefit and the mission-focused and bottom-up driven culture combined with the balance I have found between my life at home and my life at work are hard to match.

 ## when will I leave?